 Competition is fierce and you need to stand out when you send your resume to an airline.
-Make sure it is specifically written to the specific airline, it is well-written, and that it is professional.
-Make it personal by including a picture of yourself, personal stories, and use language that does not sound robotic.
+Make sure it is specifically written to the specific airline, it is well-written, and it is professional.
+Make it personal by including a picture of yourself, and personal stories, and use language that does not sound robotic.

 All airlines want to hear exactly why you applied with them specifically.
 If you can suck up a little and bring write exactly why you wish to fly for them.

 If you need some inspiration check out some useful information to write amazing resumes.

 Now since you might not have experience here are some qualities that airlines look for and that you should include in your resume:

 Besides the security responsibility on board the flight, you will be a waiter/waitress in the air.
 Airlines look for people who already have service experience and will provide great customer service to their passengers.